olenive/jsub/README.txt

 Running

-To run, call the jsub.jl julia script, for example:
+To run, call the jsub.jl julia script with the relevant arguments, for example:

 julia jsub.jl --help